Once Upon a Time in the West - Special/Review (Scherpschutter)

 Once upon a Time in the West (C'era una volta il West)

-When he had finished The Good, the Bad and the Ugly, Sergio Leone thought he had said it all about the frontier, and wanted to pass on to another phase in the history of the New World, the gang wars of the 1920’s.
+When he had finished The Good, the Bad and the Ugly, Sergio Leone wanted to pass on to another phase in the history of the New World, the gang wars of the 1920’s.
 But in 1967 nobody was interested in Once upon a Time in America, so once more he went back to the genre he had redefined with his Dollar Trilogy.
 With his fourth western, Leone would nevertheless break away from the action packed tradition of his previous films.
-In most countries the original Italian title of the movie, C’era una volta il West, wasn’t translated correctly: it reads Once upon a Time there was the West.
+In most countries the original Italian title, C’era una volta il West, wasn’t translated correctly: it reads Once upon a Time there was the West.
 It was not a film set in the West, but a film about the West – and about the western.
 It’s a movie about the end of an era, as well as a movie about the end of a genre.
 It would be a dark, melancholic movie, a movie that would administer the last sacraments to a dying genre and its myths, and would express all pessimistic ideas of its maker on mankind.
 But it would also be about the new era and the birth of a nation.

 # From first draught to final script

 United Artists, who had distributed the Dollars Trilogy, offered Leone big names like Charlton Heston, Gregory Peck and Warren Beatty, but he had set his mind on Henry Fonda and Charles Bronson and would finally make the film for Paramount.
-A first draught of the script was written by Bernardo Bertolucci, the future director of Novecento and The Last Emperor, who had accepted the job because he admired Leone and was out of money.
+A first draught of the script was written by Bernardo Bertolucci, the future director of Novecento and The Last Emperor.
 His writings were reworked by Leone himself and a young man called Dario Argento.
 In the script numerous moments from classic American westerns were recycled to create the ultimate vision on the dying West.
 Leone thought the result was too intellectual for its own good, and asked Sergio Donati (who had already contributed to The Good, the Bad and the Ugly) to prune it of some of its superfluities.

 # The Dance of Death